FOR THE YOUTH, BY THE YOUTH

 We hope that Youth Mind will inform, motivate and empower the young people of today.

-Youth Mind’s Contributing Editor, Haeley DiRisio, aspires to one day become a published author, preferably writing from the comfort of a cottage in the English countryside.
+Youth Mind’s Managing Editor, Haeley DiRisio, aspires to one day become a published author, preferably writing from the comfort of a cottage in the English countryside.

 Grace Nelson-Gunness is a reporter for Youth Mind.
 She enjoys watching Criminal Minds or reading a suspenseful horror-thriller novel while drinking a vanilla latte.